cdisc-org/DataExchange-ODM-LinkML/docs/Transition.md

     comments:
     - 'Optional

-      range:oidref
+      range: oidref

-      The StartConditionOID must match the OID attribute of a ConditionDef child element of the MetaDataVersion parent element of the WorkflowDef .'
+      The StartConditionOID must match the OID attribute of a ConditionDef child element of the MetaDataVersion parent element of the WorkflowDef.'
     domain_of:
     - Transition
     range: oidref